A Letter From Upper-West Region Ghana

 The trees provide social enterprise opportunities for rural women’s cooperatives schools, orphan homes and clinics because the fruits, leaves, and pods of these “miracle” trees are considered nutritional powerhouses.
-The tree is used for food, made into cooking oil, cattle feed, clarifies water, and can make bio-fuel to create enterprises that generates income for rural villagers.
+The tree is used for food, made into cooking oil, cattle feed, clarifies water, and can make biofuel to create enterprises that generate income for rural villagers.

 The objectives of the project are:

 To assist the 1,000 farmers, particularly from poor and disadvantaged families, to engage in